 - You will not be able to purchase a firearm.

 - You will lose or be prevented from obtaining a concealed carry permit.

 - Your employer may have grounds to terminate your employment.

 - You may lose security clearance.

 - You may lose your professional license: nursing, teacher, doctor, etc.

-Contact a Domestic Violence Defense Lawyer in Westfield Center today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Attorney in Westfield Center today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

-Just being charged with a Westfield Center domestic violence will result in the issuance of a temporary protection order ("TPO").
+Just being charged with a Westfield Center domestic violence will result in the issuance of a temporary protection order or TPO.
 A temporary protection order can restrict: